erussell/AS3Units/README.md

-# NGUnits libraty
+# NGUnits library

 This package contains the AS3Units library

 AS3Units is an ActionScript port of the [NGUnits](/erussell/ngunits) Java units library.
-Its emphasis is on parsing and converting between units that are not know until runtime.
-The only built-in units it currently supports are [SI](http://physics.nist.gov/cuu/Units/) and [UCUM](http://unitsofmeasure.org/) units.
+Its emphasis is on parsing and converting between units that are not known until runtime.

 ## Is there documentation?

-No, but if you ask nicely I could be persuaded to write some.
+No, but if you asked nicely I could be persuaded to write some.

 ## What is the license?

 AS3Units is released under a BSD license

-> AS3Units © 2011 National Geographic Society
+> AS3Units © 2011-2012 National Geographic Society
 > All rights reserved.

 > Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: